TGIF (TV programming block): Change/end of first run (1996–2000)

 The Walt Disney Company purchased ABC corporate parent Capital Cities Communications in September 1995, and, after finalizing the sale the following year, began reshaping ABC to its preferences beginning in 1996, refocusing its attention towards programming toward teenagers and adult audiences.
-After a couple years with nearly the exact same lineup, ABC finally changed up its Friday night lineup to jump start the fading TGIF by holding Step by Step and Hangin' with Mr. Cooper on the back burner (until the Spring of 1997) and launching two new shows that were bookended by popular veterans Family Matters and Boy Meets World.
+After a couple years with nearly the exact same lineup, ABC decided to jump start the fading TGIF for the 1996–97 season by putting Step by Step and Hangin' with Mr. Cooper on the back burner (until the Spring of 1997) and launching two new shows that were bookended by popular veterans Family Matters and Boy Meets World.

 The first was Sabrina the Teenage Witch, a fantasy sitcom based on the Archie comic book character starring Melissa Joan Hart (who had made her name earlier in the 1990s as the star of Nickelodeon's Clarissa Explains It All) in the titular role.
 (Note: Hart had played the Sabrina character—given the adaptational surname "Sawyer", later changed to "Spellman" for the series—earlier that year in a Showtime made-for-TV movie that acted as the series' unofficial pilot.)
 Becoming a breakout hit out of the gate, it was ABC's most successful Friday comedy launch since Boy Meets World debuted three years earlier (in September 1993), and helped breathe new life into the lineup.
 With its mix of supernatural and conventional teen sitcom elements, Sabrina was a buzzy show among ABC's target audience for the night and fit nicely with the lineup's other teen-centered shows.
 The second new show was Clueless, which was based on series creator Amy Heckerling's hit 1995 teen comedy film of the same name, and had many of the film's cast members reprise their roles (albeit with Rachel Blanchard and Michael Lerner replacing Alicia Silverstone and Dan Hedaya, respectively, as lead character Cher Horowitz and her widowed attorney father, Mel).
 Clueless was the more anticipated show among ABC's two new Friday comedies, though, despite pulling reasonable ratings, it was not as successful as Sabrina was.
 ABC pulled Clueless from the lineup in February 1997, and cancelled it at the end of the 1996–97 season.
 (It would subsequently be picked up by UPN, where the sitcom would run for two more seasons.)
 Step by Step took over Cluelesss timeslot when it returned for its 24-episode sixth season in March; the abbreviated fifth (and final) season of Hangin' with Mr. Cooper, however, was pushed to June and burned off all 13 episodes primarily on Saturday nights (although that August, three episodes from the season's back half would air in Coopers former Friday slot).